 · All Contractors named on the permit application/s must be licensed and bonded to work in Mecklenburg County.

 The final documents/CD is sent to the Commercial Permit counter to hold for customer pick up.
 When you pick up the drawings, they are logged out to you and released to your custody.

-When a project fails in any trade, an EXIT MEETING will be scheduled with the disapproved trade(s) and the designer(s).
-This meeting will be scheduled through the Mega Plan Coordinator.
-If there are any questions about the code or interpretations, the plans examiner will discuss and evaluate options, if you propose them.
-They will not recommend design changes; they will only review your proposed design for code compliance, not for design quality.
+If a project fails any trade after the 2nd cycle plan review, an EXIT MEETING will be scheduled with the disapproved trade(s) and the designer(s).
+This meeting will be scheduled through the Mega Facilitation Coordinator.
+If you prepare and present, ahead of time, any questions about the code or interpretations, from the 2nd cycle review, the plans examiner will discuss and evaluate the options.
+The plans examiners will not recommend design changes; they will only review your proposed design for code compliance, not for design quality.
 It is the customer's responsibility to have the drawings corrected and resubmitted for plan review.
 It is highly recommend that you key a Plans Ready date in the EPM website as soon as you have been notified the project has been disapproved.

-When resubmitting drawings, a Re-entry/GATE Meeting must be scheduled through the Mega Plan Coordinator.
-All applicable Plan Examiners and Designers necessary must attend this meeting.
-A detailed Narrative/Response letter of all revisions to the project shall be submitted along with the revised drawings showing clouded changes.
+When resubmitting drawings: A detailed Narrative/Response letter of all revisions to the project shall be submitted along with the revised drawings showing clouded changes.
 All changes/revisions other than those related to the Code Comments must be discussed before the revisions are made to the drawings.

-Your assigned coordinator is your representative within the system and is your contact for all issues relating to your project status.
-If you have questions on code needs or interpretations, contact the plan examiner(s) assigned to your project.
+The assigned Mega Facilitation Coordinator is your representative within the system and is your contact for all issues relating to your project status.
+If you have questions on code needs or interpretations, contact the plan examiner(s) or Senior Code Officials assigned to your project.